Google

 Frequently Asked Questions

-What are the Additional Buyer's Stamp Duty implications for a second-property purchase?
+What are the Additional Buyer's Stamp Duty (ABSD) implications for Singapore Citizens purchasing at Arina East Residences as a second property?

-How does Arina East Residences compare to competing developments in the same district?
+How does Arina East Residences compare to nearby competing developments in the East Coast market segment?